zerotier/docs/docs/windows-service-unreachable.md

 Occasionally, the system service will become unreachable from the ZeroTier UI client.
 Most often this happens when the ZeroTier service has been restarted, and also if there is a custom local.conf file in the ZeroTier/One folder.
 The problem is a windows service claiming the 9993 port before the ZeroTier system service can.

+ZeroTier on your device is split into the UI/CLI which connect to a separate system service.
+Occasionally,

 ## Confirm you have this specific issue

 1. Quit ZeroTier UI client